Richard Artschwager: Collections

 Artschwager's work is included in many museum collections worldwide, including the Museum of Modern Art, New York; Art Institute of Chicago; Museum Ludwig, Cologne; Museum für Moderne Kunst, Frankfurt; Lehmbruck Museum, Duisburg; Kunstmuseum Basel; and Fondation Cartier pour l'Art Contemporain, Paris.

 Legacy

 Artschwager has been credited with influencing 1980s artists like Haim Steinbach, Meyer Vaisman, Ashley Bickerton, and John Armleder.
 Sculptor Rachel Harrison paid homage to Artschwager in her 2009 installation at the Venice Biennale by re-creating his Table with Pink Tablecloth.
 Louise Lawler included Artschwager in her piece Birdcalls (1972/2008), an audio artwork that transforms the names of famous male artists into a bird song, parroting names such as Beuys, Ruscha and Warhol in a mockery of conditions of privilege and recognition given to male artists at that time.

+Richard Artschwager estate is represented by Xavier Hufkens, Brussels, Sprüth Magers, Berlin, and Gagosian Gallery, New York.

 Personal life

 Artschwager lived and worked in New York City with his wife, Ann (Sebring).
 The couple met in 1991, while Ann was working at the Mary Boone Gallery.
 He was previously married to Elfriede Wejmelka (1947 to 1971; divorced; one child), Catherine Kord (1972 to 1989; divorced), and Molly O'Gorman (? to 1993; divorced; two children).

 Artschwager died February 9, 2013, in Albany, New York after a stroke he had weeks earlier.
 He was 89.
 He was survived by his wife; his children Eva, Clara and Augustus Theodore, and by his sister, Margarita Kay.